Fires harming California's efforts to curb climate change

 “It’s devastation.
 You know, there’s really no way to explain the feeling, the loss,” Sheean said.
 “Maybe next to losing a child, a baby, maybe. … Everything that we owned, everything that we’ve built is gone.”

-All 7,000 residents in the nearby community of Pollock Pines were ordered to evacuate Tuesday.
+All 7,000 residents in nearby Pollock Pines were ordered to evacuate Tuesday.
 A large fire menaced the town in 2014.

 Time lapse video from a U.S. Forest Service webcam captured the fire's extreme behavior as it grew beneath a massive gray cloud.
 A ceiling of dark smoke spread out from the main plume that began to glow and was then illuminated by flames shooting hundreds of feet in the sky.